Gardening tools for physically disabled and elderly gardeners also adapted tools for arthritis sufferers.

 Adapting your own gardeners toolscan be less expensive and the tools just as comfortable and easy to use as tools specially designed for use in the garden.
 So if you are elderly or have a disability that restricts movement or a bad back that makes bending painful I have included a few DIY tips below.

-If you are not into d.i.y. and prefer specially designed tools, I have included the essential ones below and these can be purchased from this page on my website.
+If you are not into d.i.y. and prefer specially adapted tools, I have included the main ones i have tested here adapted tools page

 How to adapt your own gardening tools

 Gardening tools to make or adapt yourself.